 Food For Thought

-In 2018 I set out wanting to read a psychology-related book per month, after my studies and academic interest, I found little time to read applied psychology books.
-More than about time, my studies drained me of the want to read anything other than easy-going reads and after completing my Masters degree I opted for Read more about Sian’s 2018 Recommended Psychology Books[…]
+In 2018 I set out wanting to read a psychology-related book per month.
+Over the last few years, I found little time to read applied psychology books.
+I have generally opted for gaining applied knowledge through podcasts, TED talks, social media and so forth.
+This year was my year of getting back into books (and yes Read more about Sian’s 2018 Recommended Psychology Books[…]

 I recently contributed to an article on W24, the article was published on 19 July 2018, below is the article.
 Credit : W24 and journalist Thobekile Masombuka Please see original article on https://www.w24.co.za/Wellness/Mind/coping-techniques-for-when-you-cant-get-to-a-therapist-20180706 Coping techniques for when you can’t get to a therapist By: Thobekile Masombuka 19 July 2018 Credit: iStock.
 It’s important to take care Read more about W24 Article: Coping techniques for when you can’t get to a therapist[…]